YCAMInterlab/GRPContractForm/README_ENG.md

 and related information are to be broadly shared as a new collaboration framework for media art, the contract as part of this project can be published under a Creative Commons (CC) license.
 ```

+##Development History

+2013.3 Ver.1 released

+2014.9 Ver.2 released in response to the following (MEDIA/ART KITCHEN YAMAGUCHI):
+- Environments for multiple Collaborators to simultaneously engage in research/development (Attribution of Rights Relating to Development Results)
+- Regulations regarding the application of CC0 for released data (Publication of Works, Open-Source Licensing)
+- Reference to Guidelines
+- Regulations for handling material Development Results the ownership of which has been attributed to the Host (Attribution of Rights Relating to Material Development Results)
+- Addition of terminological definition clauses (Definitions)
+- Various additions/modifications regarding notation related to: compensation (from tax excluded to tax included) (Payment of Commission), tax exemption (Procedure for Tax Exemption), regulations for publication (Publication of Works, Open-Source Licensing)
+- Notational modifications (changing "Researcher” to “Collaborator”; adding “increase of creativity” to “Purpose”; changing "Warranty etc.” to “Warranty”)